-I want to encourage you to use these remaining days of 2017 to get clear on what you want, to write them out and be very specific.
+I want to encourage you to use these remaining days of the year to get clear on what you want, to write them out and be very specific.
 Ask yourself how do you want to feel in this New Year?
 What do you want to accomplish?
 How do you want to show up for yourself, your loved ones and your community?

 One of my favorite quotes by Marianne Williamson says something to the effect of “We don’t get to the light through endless investigation of the darkness, we get to the light by going to the light.”